AyoubSelmi/Employee-Data-Pipeline/README.md

 3. **Google Cloud Platform**
    - BigQuery for storing masked employee data
    - Cloud Storage for storing raw data
-   - Looker for building the employee data dashboard
+   - Looker Studio for building the employee data dashboard
    - Cloud Composer as a managed apache airflow service used for orchestrating ETL processes
    - Cloud Data Fusion for data transformation and data pipeline creation